draeician/copy-tab-urls-chrome/README.md

 ## Features

-- One-click functionality to copy all open tab URLs
+- One-click functionality to copy open tab URLs
+- Option to copy URLs from all windows or just the current window
 - Automatically formats URLs, separating each with a new line
-- Provides user feedback through alert messages
+- Provides user feedback and statistics through the popup interface
 - Lightweight and easy to use

 ## Installation